tolu360/cordova-plugin-paystack/README.md

 5. [Changelog](#5-changelog)
 6. [License](#6-license)

+### PS: If you are using this plugin in production, please give the repo a star - I am not being vain and have no interest in the vanity metric, just trying to figure out if it is still worth the time or effort spent supporting the plugin.
+Cheers!

 ## 1. Description

 This plugin allows to add Paystack Payments to your application using the [Paystack Mobile Android SDK](https://github.com/PaystackHQ/paystack-android) and the [Paystack Mobile iOS SDK](https://github.com/PaystackHQ/paystack-ios) libraries.